 Good question.
-Honestly, I sometimes feel that, more often than not, it is those who are supposedly aghast at the idea of same-gender relations who seem the most fixated on writing and talking about such relations – albeit in a totally reductionist and thus dehumanizing way.
+Honestly, I sometimes feel that, more often than not, it is those who are supposedly aghast at the idea of same-sex relations who seem the most fixated on writing and talking about such relations – albeit in a totally reductionist and thus dehumanizing way.

 Corvino lists some recent examples of this type of fixation.
 For instance, he notes that a conservative pastor recently complained on his blog that gays “expect us to approve of butt sex and call it marriage.”